-1. To load all the detected plates stored in camera, keep the Search input zone Search for plates...
+To load all the detected plates stored in camera, keep the Search input zone Search for plates... empty and click the Load button.
+This will refresh the list with the latest captures.

 Search for plates

 To search for a specific plate or partial plate stored in camera, enter the plate in the Search box and click the Search button.
 Use the symbol % as a wildcard character.